Skip to Content

 Topics you will study include

 The Master of Information Sciences gives you the option to focus and major in computer science (including topics such as artificial intelligence and graphics) or information technology (including topics such as geoinformatics and security) or software engineering (a mix of these two areas).
 Or you have the freedom to select no subject and mix and match the topics that interest you the most.
+All students should start by selecting “no subject” for maximum flexibility.
+You can change to a particular subject at the end of your first semester of study.

 We work to help you succeed.
 Massey University offers smaller classes and more personalised learning, giving you greater access to lecturers and the help you need to succeed and thrive during your master’s study.